fedidcg/LightweightFedCM/README.md

 This has also been [suggested in discussions around the IdP Registration API](https://github.com/w3c-fedid/idp-registration/issues/8).

-Unfortunately, this removes the ability to avoid reputational attacks and prevent the browser UI that presents the IdP alongside the RP.
-IdPs that are sensitive to this kind of attack would have the option to supply a `.well_known/web-identity` and `config.json` and configure the `client_metadata_endpoint` to return an error if the origin does not match their allowlist, as in "full" FedCM.
+Unfortunately, this removes the ability to avoid reputational attacks and to prevent the browser UI from presenting the IdP alongside the RP.
+IdPs that are sensitive to this kind of attack could supply a `.well_known/web-identity` and `config.json` and configure the `client_metadata_endpoint` to return an error if the origin does not match their allow-list, as in "full" FedCM.

 #### `accounts_endpoint` ✔️

-Since the `accounts_endpoint` is invoked without referrer details, it shouldn't cause an IdP to become aware of the user's visit to an RP if the IdP is allowed to define it via `setStatus` and not require a matching `.well_known/web-identity` and JSON config URL.
-Since credentials are already being sent with this request, link decoration by the IdP would not provide them with any new information.
+Since the `accounts_endpoint` is invoked without referrer details, it shouldn't cause an IdP to become aware of the user's visit to an RP, even if the IdP is allowed to define it via `setStatus` and not require a matching `.well_known/web-identity` and JSON config URL.
+Since credentials are already being sent with the request, link decoration by the IdP would not provide them with any new information.

 #### `id_assertion_endpoint` ✔️